fan-ziqi/robot_lab/source/robot_lab/data/Robots/Unitree/Go2/urdf/go2_description/README.md

 ```

-## When used for isaac gym or other similiar engine
+## When used for isaac gym or other similar engine

 Collision parameters in urdf can be amended to better train the robot: